4. Prevent and mitigate (linkage)

 Examples of linkage

-- You sell laptops from a brand whose manufacturer sources cobalt mined using child labour.
+You sell computers whose supply chain includes cobalt that is mined using child labour.

-Leverage is considered to exist where the supplier has the ability to effect change in the wrongful practices of the party causing the adverse impact.
+Leverage is considered to exist where you have the ability to effect change in the wrongful practices of the party causing or contributing to the adverse impact.

-- Forward commitments and the due diligence process throughout the supply chain.
+- Cascade the commitments and the due diligence process.

 - Choose certified products.